agirlnamedsophia/bedframe/README.md

 The apps handles warehouses, shipments, and products.

+* The best place to understand this mini-application is to check out [the models](https://github.com/agirlnamedsophia/bedframe/tree/master/app/models) and [the model specs](https://github.com/agirlnamedsophia/bedframe/tree/master/spec/models)

-* A warehouse has many shipments and warehouse products (with limited inventory) to ship, and it is the goal of this app to find the right warehouse for each shipment
+* A warehouse has many shipments and warehouse_products (with inventory unique to location), and it is the goal of this app to find the right warehouse for each shipment to ship the products

 * When the warehouse meets the needs of the shipment, it updates its warehouse_product available inventory (kind of like a stock tally) and can then fulfill the shipment